Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Hermes Design

 Each device can support a limited number of ports, and users may simultaneously utilize multiple services.
 Two key questions arise for end-users: 1) How many proxies are needed on their devices?
 2) Are service providers required to migrate all their users and services to Hermes?

 To address the first question, it is important to note that a dependent proxy can be deployed on a separate machine and can simultaneously serve multiple applications (Figures \ref{fig:proxy2} and \ref{fig:proxy3}).
-However, managing different proxies may become a tedious task for end-users, potentially hindering the adoption of the architecture.
-A potential solution is to treat proxies as services offered directly by the service or communication provider within the end-user’s device.
-This shifts edge services from the provider's network to the user's device.
-Architectures like \cite{brown_architecture_2024}, which offer an integrated approach to accessing edge services, could provide a viable solution.
+However, managing different proxies may become a tedious task for end-users, potentially hindering the adoption of the architecture. {A potential solution, which we have already discussed in the paper, is to use a shared overlay offered by a third-party overlay provider, similar to how Tailscale~\cite{tailscale} or Cloudflare Zero Trust~\cite{cloudflare_zerotrust} operates today.
+In this model, an end-user runs a single dependent proxy instance provided by the third-party operator and configurable through the operator's control plane.
+Each service provider contracts separately with the overlay operator and is granted an interface to configure the proxy according to its needs, while the third-party operator manages conflicts across providers' configurations.} Therefore, instead of working with many proxy instances, end-user will only deal with one proxy {instance}.

-As for the second question, it is important to highlight that Hermes acts as a service or communication \textit{facilitator}.
+As for the second question, it is important to highlight that Hermes acts as a service \textit{facilitator}.
+The answer to this question depends on the problem the service provider is facing, how many customers are affected, and what benefits Hermes can provide.
 Therefore, it is not necessary to migrate the entire user base to the Hermes architecture.
-For example, for a specific user, a service provider might selectively route the traffic of certain services through Hermes while allowing other services to bypass it.
-This selective capability is enabled by Hermes’s use of proxies, allowing traffic to pass through Hermes only when needed.
+A service provider might even selectively route the traffic of certain services through Hermes while allowing other services to bypass it.
 Consequently, Hermes can be deployed solely for users and services requiring special traffic handling, and it can coexist with any other already deployed solutions.